ryangallagher35/SQL-Query-Optimization-Tool/README.md

 ## Features

-- **Query Analysis:** Parses SQL queries to extract tables, columns, joins, conditions, and subqueries.
+- **Query Analysis:** Parses SQL queries to extract tables, columns, joins, conditions, and subqueries, ultimately providing a comprehensive query summary in the UI.
 - **Explain Plan Inspection:** Retrieves and analyzes SQLite’s query execution plan to identify inefficiencies.
 - **Issue Detection:** Detects common issues such as full table scans, unnecessary filesorts, missing indexes, and more!
 - **Optimization Suggestions:** Offers tailored recommendations for query improvements based on detected issues.